CoderThomasB/Paper-Game-Engine/README.md

 # The Paper Game-Engine
 ## This is an unfinished Game Engine!

-Paper is a basic game engine
+Paper is a basic game engine dezized for gride based games
-v1.0.0

 ### documentation:
 #### world:
 ```javascript